PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-07 07:24:19
+Last updated: 2024-04-07 07:25:26
-Random Quote: Doesn't matter what you did or what you were, you are an Avenger! - Agatha Harkness
+Random Quote: This is the one that you saved?
+You are as its father.
+A clan of two.
+But you have removed your helmet.
+Then you are a Mandalorian no more. - The Armorer